complete-dope/codex/content/posts/Brushing-up-LLM.md

 https://www.pinecone.io/learn/what-is-similarity-search/

-Searching over structured data that is easy we can use Data structures for it like Binary tress / arrays (sorted order) and also things like hashset.
+Searching over structured data that is easy we can use Data structures for it like Binary tress / arrays (sorted order).
 This was done in internet 2.0 , sql , mysql , mongodb these leveraged it so well

 Now for unstructured data we need something that represents more deeper concept / representation of the data

 Using sentence-transformers (and models like Word2Vec , BERT model)
 * So in the bert model we train it using the `[CLS]` token / prefix, we take the trained model and then extract this token embedding.
+Encoder only architecture : This is used in models like BERT ( that is bidirectional ) and its useful for NLU tasks ( that is natural language understanding ) and to generate more tokens out from this we use `[MASK]` as a token header.
 * And in word2vec model, we use cbow and skip-gram that depend on the proximity of similar words